ericbright2002/Forged_in_Obsidian/README.md

 Welcome to my Starforged Starter Vault!
 I set this up to play Starforged in a way that fits me best.

 ## Change Log
-I did a terrible job keeping track earlier, here are the files that you should change to get v1.5 working.
+I did a terrible job keeping track earlier, here are the files that you should change to get everything working to v1.5 and beyond.

+### v1.5.1
+* Updated <font color="red">README.md</font>
+* Updated <font color="red">starforged_progress.sfile.md</font> in the Support/inlineScripts folder
+- Updated <font color="red">snippets.css</font> in the .obsidian/snippets folder to get the icon for the new Clocks folder
+- Added the new <font color="red">Clocks folder</font> with Clocks1.md inside as a demo
+- Added <font color="red">Clocks_Template</font> to the Templates folder
+- Updated the <font color="red">data.json</font> file in .obsidian/plugins/templater-obsidian folder to account for the new Clocks_Template file
+- Added the <font color="red">ProgressClocks folder</font> to the Images/Shortcut_Images folder which has all the progress clock SVG files

 ### v1.5
 - Updated README.md
-- Updated starforged_moves.sfile.md, starforged_stats.sfile.md, starforged_progress.sfile.md, and starforged_oracles.sfile.md in the Supper/inlineScripts folder
+- Updated starforged_moves.sfile.md, starforged_stats.sfile.md, starforged_progress.sfile.md in the Support/inlineScripts folder
 - Updated snippets.css in the .obsidian/snippets folder
 - Added Character_Template and Mech_Template files in the Templates folder
 - Optional: Updated data.json in the .obsidian/plugins/templater-obsidian folder to account for the new Character_Template file
 - Removed Vault_Info file from Support folder
 - Renamed Character folder to Characters
-- Removed Bonds, Discoveries, Quests, Stats, Meters, Conditions, and Character_Sheet from the Character folder (deprecated)
+- Removed Bonds, Discoveries, Quests, Stats, Meters, Conditions, and Character_Sheet from the Character folder
 - All player characters now have a single file for their character sheet and stats which should be created using the Character_Template